unforced/concrete/.concrete/milestones/04-web-interface-development.md

 Create a web interface with chatbot for generating .concrete structures

 ## Status
-In progress - Basic components implemented
+In progress - Backend services and export functionality implemented

 ## Tasks